Contents

 Potential for Leaking.

 With their flat or angled positions, skylights gather dirt and particles at a higher rate than windows.
-If you rarely tidy your windows, you’ll need to clean the skylight more often.
-Plus, installing the roof is the only method to clean the beyond a skylight.
+If you occasionally tidy your windows, you’ll require to clean the skylight more frequently.
+Plus, installing the roof is the only method to clean up the outside of a skylight.

 Skylight Cost Aspects.

-The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the cost.
-If your roof opening doesn’t fit one of the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest standard alternative on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the greater the rate.
+If your roof opening does not fit among the below sizes, anticipate to pay at least 25% more for the unit than the next-closest standard alternative on this list.

 Size (Width by Height) Cost.